-REGS, LLC d/b/a Resource Environmental Group Services ("REGS"): (operating since 1994) designs and manufactures environmental systems and provides general industrial cleaning services and waste management consulting to many industry sectors.
+REGS, LLC d/b/a Resource Environmental Group Services ("REGS"):(operating since 1994) designs and manufactures environmental systems and provides general industrial cleaning services and waste management consulting to many industry sectors.
 During the fourth quarter of 2019, the Company ceased bidding on, and accepting contracts for the services division of its REGS subsidiary.
 The results from the subsidiary are included in discontinued operations for the years ended 2019 and 2018.
-No contracts have been uncompleted; therefore, the division does not have any performance obligations at December 31, 2019.
+No contracts have been uncompleted relating to the services division; therefore, the division did not have any performance obligations at December 31, 2019, nor thereafter.
 Fifteen employees in the division were terminated at December 31, 2019.
 Subsequent to January 1, 2020, REGS is engaged solely to build kilns for PWS, and other customers.
-The Company is investigating the sale of REGS assets as of December 31, 2019.

-MV, LLC (d/b/a MV Technologies), ("MV"): (operating since 2003) MV designs and sells patented and/or proprietary, dry scrubber solutions for management of Hydrogen Sulfide (H2S) in biogas, landfill gas, and petroleum processing operations.
-These system solutions are marketed under the product names H2SPlusTM and OdorFilterTM.
+MV, LLC (d/b/a MV Technologies), ("MV"): (operating since 2003) MV designs and sells patented and/or proprietary, dry scrubber solutions for management of Hydrogen Sulfide (H_2S) in biogas, landfill gas, and petroleum processing operations.
+These system solutions are marketed under the product names H_2SPlus^{TM} and OdorFilter.
 The markets for these products include land fill operations, agricultural and food product processors, wastewater treatment facilities, and petroleum product refiners.
 MV also develops and designs proprietary technologies and systems used to condition biogas for use as renewable natural gas ("RNG"), for a number of applications, such as transportation fuel and natural gas pipeline injection.